-Ten years ago today I introduced the idea of creating Vancouver Community Forums as a community project, inviting the Downtown Vancouver Association, the Vancouver Foundation, Tourism Vancouver, the Vancouver Board of trade, and representatives from the arts, urban design, architecture, development and social services communities to the conversation.
+Ten years ago today I introduced the idea of creating Vancouver Community Forums as a community project, inviting the Downtown Vancouver Association, the Vancouver Foundation, Tourism Vancouver, the Vancouver Board of Trade, and representatives from the arts, urban design, architecture, development and social services communities to the conversation.
 I introduced the idea as a leadership initiative of the Downtown Vancouver Association to celebrate the sixtieth anniversary if this historic contributor to the evolution of our community.

 The idea of creating Vancouver Community Forums as a community enterprise was to bring together leading contributors to creating our city to excite creative exploration, creative leadership, community participation, and community contribution in exploring issues, ideas, and initiatives that could contribute to our common interests as a community.

-After twenty years, and observing on where we are in our world, and some of the directions we appear to be going, I still think there is a case for exploring the idea of using our communication technology, and our knowledge and know-how, and our common human interests, to make creative community enterprise possible around creative interests, ideas, and opportunities which contribute to creating the possibilities we imagine for the future of our world, the future of our community, and the future of our natural, created, and creative resources.
+After twenty years of observing on where we are in our world and on some of the directions we appear to be going, I am even more convinced that there is a case for exploring the idea of using our communication technology, our knowledge and know-how, and our common human interests, to make creative community enterprise around creative interests, ideas, and opportunities possible.
+And that this could contribute significantly to creating the possibilities we imagine for the future of our world, the future of our community, and the future of our natural, created, and creative resources.

 This is a new beginning.
 This is now a personal project.
 I am making the case for the idea of the creative hypothesis.
 At the heart of the creative hypothesis is my thinking that if we focus our attention and creative energy on ideas of possibilities we could create, we will improve our probabilities of creating the possibilities we imagine.